Each year millions of dollars are spent searching for lost hikers.

 Now that you are going to buy one because you’re responsible and wouldn’t want a SAR out looking for you all weekend, where do you look and what do you look for?
 There are so many options that come configurable with many different options and functions, where do you even start to look?

-HERE!!!
+Well, I’ve compiled a list of my favorites below.
+That’s a good place to start.
 We’ll first discuss what the most important functions of a GPS are and then I’ll guide you through my favorite GPS devices on the market that you can easily find for sale on the web.

 Most Important GPS Functions